benfasoli/r-tutorials/02-machine-learning/README.md

 Training a neural network modifies the weighting of how neurons interact with one another to optimize a loss function, such as the [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error).

-[H2O](https://www.h2o.ai) is a popular open-source machine learning platform for big-data analysis with interfaces available for R and Python (among many others).
+[H2O](https://www.h2o.ai) is one option for an open-source machine learning platform for big-data analysis with interfaces available for R and Python (among many others).
 To apply this to our dataset, we need to initialize a H2O instance on our machine and convert the data frames into an object H2O knows how to work with.

 ``` r
 library(h2o)